Strategic Projects: Could you be neglecting what’s really core?

 This is the surprising backdrop against which the shortcomings in terms of strategic project management must be seen.
 It suggest that challenges in the execution of strategic priorities are a symptom, rather than the root cause of the problem.

-With the focus on what is to be done, little attention has been given to how the executives involved will work effectively together to make it happen.
+With the focus on what is to be done, little attention has been given to how the leaders involved will work effectively together to make it happen.
 The message for leaders who want to drive their key strategic priorities is: get your team working first, then the project.